storm-za/Storm-POS/replit.md

 ## Overview

-Storm is a modern SaaS website built for a South African software company offering web development services and future POS/pricing automation solutions.
-The application is designed as a high-converting marketing website with a focus on lead generation through a dedicated web development landing page optimized for Google Ads campaigns.
+Storm is a modern SaaS platform built for a South African software company offering web development services and a complete POS (Point of Sale) system.
+The application includes both a high-converting marketing website for lead generation and a fully functional cloud-based POS system for retailers.

 ## System Architecture